 3. 24/7 Helpdesk for all veterans.

-4. Help in empanelled hospitals, provision of LOs, patients’ attender duties and related services.
+4. Help in empaneled hospitals, provision of LOs, patients’ attender duties and related services.

 5. Assist Outstation Patients for transport, accommodations, etc.

-6. Digital OPD, Lab tests with instant results, prescription, medicine collection and delivery 24/7.
+6. Digital OPD, Lab tests with instant results, prescription, medicine collection and delivery.

-7. Reach out for Home Medical Services to include tele consultation, instant lab reports, physiotherapy, nursing services, provision and delivery of prescribed medicines.
+7. Home Services Reach outtele consultation, instant lab reports, physiotherapy, nursing services, collection. delivery of medicines, etc.

-8. Procedures on death of ECHS / CGHS beneficiaries, cremation assistance including religious facilitations and last rites and subsequent event management.
+8. Procedures on death of members – cremation assistance including religious facilitation and last rites and subsequent event management.

 11. Extension of services such as placement, CSD, travel, etc